ynashed/bionemo-fw-ea/docs/bionemo/dwnstr-task-validation.md

 * `sequence_col` defines the name of a column in train and test files containing input sequences.

-* `labels_col` defines the list with names of columns in train and test files containing class labels for each classification task.
+* `target_column` defines the list with names of columns in train and test files containing class labels for each classification task.

-* `labels_size` defines the list with the number of classes for each classification task.
+* `target_sizes` defines the list with the number of classes for each classification task.

 * `mask_col` defines the list with names of columns in train and test files used as masks for each classification task.
 Should be set to `null`` for any classification task where masking is not needed.